 The W9RCA Repeater

-The RCA Amateur Radio Club operates the open repeater on 146.28/88 MHz.
+The RCA Amateur Radio Club operates an open repeater on 146.28/88 MHz.
+The repeater is a Yaesu DR-1X C4FM digital / conventional FM repeater.
+The transmitter and main receiver is located on the west side of Indianapolis near 10th St. and I-465 with an antenna height approximately 200 ft. above average terrain.
 The repeater is also an EchoLink node (6522).
-The transmitter is located on the west side of Indianapolis near 10th St. and I-465.

 W9RCA EchoLink Information